Getting Your VA Certificate of Eligibility in 2025: A Veteran’s Guide

 The VA designed its eligibility guidelines to reward honorable military service while also ensuring that lending standards remain robust.
 Once you’re confident you meet these service requirements, it’s time to apply for the actual certificate.

-How to Obtain a Certificate of Eligibility
+How to Get a Certificate of Eligibility in 2025

 Once you’ve established your eligibility, the next step is to apply for your COE.
 There are three main ways to do this, depending on your preference and circumstances.